 One interesting thing in watching someone else play the game is to see what boons and keepsakes they like.
 Her favorite keepsake is the Evergreen Acorn from Eurydice.
 It absorbs a certain amount of damage from the boss of each floor.
 In its base form, it allows you to take three hits.
 Then four, then five.
 When I first got it, I dismissed it as limited and why would I use that?
 Hearing her rave about it, however, I gave it a shot.
 I mean, I’ve used it once or twice before, but not enough to level it up.
 During a boss fight with it on, I was like, “What is that yellowish grid-like shield around me?”
 It looked like honeycomb, honestly.
 Then, I went back to watching Aoife and she explained it was the visual effect of the Evergreen Acorn.
 That made sense!

-I still don’t think it’s as useful as the Broken Spearpoint (Patroclus), though.
-It gives you 1.5 seconds of invulnerability after being hit and then has a 7 second cooldown.
+I still don’t think it’s as useful as the Broken Spearpoint (Patroclus), though, which gives you 1.5 seconds of invulnerability after being hit and then has a 7 second cooldown.
 It’s interesting because I Googled this and the opinion on the best Keepsake is so varying, of course.
 I also learned that the Spearpoint got nerfed.
 It didn’t used to have a cooldown, which I agree is OP.
 The cooldown was made to be 10 seconds, which people griped made it useless.
 I can see that.
 Ten seconds is an eternity in this game.
 I do think 7 seconds is still on the long side, but…oh.
 Maybe it was 10 seconds when I first got it.
 I Googled.
 It wasn’t the cooldown time that changed but the invulnerability time.

 Anyway, I tend to use Lucky Tooth (Skelly) for the final floor because it gives me an extra rez with 100 HP.
 However, I’m half-convinced it’s better to have Broken Spearpoint.
 Also, Aoife raving about the five free hits on bosses with the Evergreen Acorn, well, I’ll counter it with the invulnerability from the Broken Spearpoint for the whole floor.
 I think I might change up the Keepsakes somewhat given the opinions on the best ones, but I like the ones I like.
 Plus, the ones who like others are hardcore players, which means they’re better for people who are better at the game.
 Also, I haven’t gotten them all yet.
 Yes, even this far into the game, I haven’t gotten all the ‘base’ content.
 Aoife said she’d heard that you don’t get the ‘true’ ending of the game until you’ve escaped Hades several times.
 It seems like 10 might be the number, which surely I’m coming close to.